cfl-temple/cfl-temple.github.io/_pages/team/amato.md

     - PhD ECE at Temple University, 2021-2026
 ---

-Joseph Amato is a PhD student in Electrical and Computer Engineering at Temple University, specializing in privacy-preserving federated optimization for multi-agent collaborative systems.
+Joseph Amato completed his PhD student in Electrical and Computer Engineering at Temple University, specializing in privacy-preserving federated optimization for multi-agent collaborative systems.
 His research spans distributed control, power systems, and robotics, with a focus on secure and efficient coordination among decentralized agents.
-Throughout his doctoral work, he has contributed to Department of Defense–sponsored projects examining vulnerabilities in multi-agent AI applications.